keshavaspanda/edu-ai-in-a-box/readme.md

 1.  <details>
     <summary>You will use a Streamlit Generative AI application to explore the realm of possibilities</summary>
     <br />
-    A Streamlit application will also be deployed, demonstrating how you can operate within an application on the K3s/QdxEdu IoT Operations (AIO) cluster while leveraging QdxEdu OpenAI, LangChain, and a local small language model (SLM).
-This application serves as a foundational example of how QdxEdu OpenAI can be utilized within a K3s/AIO cluster, providing a flexible starting point for further innovation.
+    A Streamlit application will also be deployed, demonstrating how you can operate within an application on the K3s/QdxEdu IoT Operations (qhc) cluster while leveraging QdxEdu OpenAI, LangChain, and a local small language model (SLM).
+This application serves as a foundational example of how QdxEdu OpenAI can be utilized within a K3s/qhc cluster, providing a flexible starting point for further innovation.
     </details>